SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

 - In this example, first the OPAMP is initialized by enabling clocks and BOD through \ref sl_si91x_opamp_init API.
 - Sets OPAMP instance and OPAMP feature configuration \ref sl_si91x_opamp_set_configuration API (inputs are configured as per the usecase macros enabled).
 - Optional integration with DAC for external voltage comparison.
-- To use this application following Hardware, Software and the Project Setup is required.

 ## Prerequisites/Setup Requirements